-- 12. These Regulations were notified to the Education and Lifelong Learning Committee via the list of forthcoming legislation (ELL(2)02-04 (p.1) Annex B, Item Number: ELL-28-04) on28 January 2004 and have remained on the list ever since.
-The Regulations were not originally identified for detailed scrutiny.
-However, as there are four interrelated sets of Regulations on changes to the admissions framework and the Committee had expressed an interest in scrutinising two of the sets of Regulations, it was advised that all four sets be scrutinised. - 13.
-The scrutiny took place at the Committee meeting on the 30 November 2005.
+15. These Regulations were notified to the Education and Lifelong Learning Committee via the list of forthcoming legislation (ELL(2)02-04(p.1)) (Item Number: ELL-27-04) on 28 January 2004 and have remained on the list ever since.
+The Committee identified the Regulations for detailed scrutiny, which took place at the Committee meeting on the 30 November 2005.
 The Committee recommended approval of the draft Regulations without amendment.
-A copy of the transcript of the Committee meeting is attached at Annex C.
+A transcript of the Committee meeting is attached at Annex C.